Satyambhardwaj59/DevConnect-Backend/homeWork.md

 - Create PasswordHash using bcrypt.hash & save the user is encrupted password
 - Create login API
 - Compare emailId, Password if it is not match throw same error to avoid information leaking

+#EP-10

+- Install cookie-parse
+- Just send a dummy cookie to user
+- create GEt /profile API and check if you get the cookie back
+- Install jsonwebtoken
+- In login API, after email and password validation, create a JWT token and send it to user
+- Read the cookies inside your profile API and find the looged in user